 - location, hours and days of the week the worker is required to work and whether they can be varied and how;

 - details of pay (including amount and frequency);

-- holiday entitlement;
+- holiday and paid leave entitlement;

 - notice period;